kliu128/kliu.io/content/post/knoweth-teavm-first-look.md

 I would still recommend you try it out, though!
 And perhaps file a few issues, or write some documentation.
 When it works, it is amazing to use.

+(Disclaimer: this is a _first look_.
+If any experienced TeaVM users would like to chime in with corrections or advice, please do so in the comments!)

 [knoweth github]: https://github.com/knoweth/knoweth
 [kunal redesign post]: https://insensitive.co/posts/2019/03/anki-redesign-and-development-part-1/
 [teavm homepage]: http://teavm.org